DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_agent/dxcfinance-agents/index.md

 ---
 layout: product-content
-header: DXC Agent for Bank reconciliation in D365 FSCM
+header: DXC Agent for Finance in D365 FSCM
 toc: true
 ---

 ## Introduction

-The **DXC Agent for Bank Reconciliation in Microsoft Dynamics 365 Finance and Operations** (D365 F&O) is designed to streamline and automate the process of reconciling bank statements with system transactions. <br>
+The **DXC Agent for Finance in Microsoft Dynamics 365 Finance and Operations** (D365 F&O) is designed to streamline and automate the Finance processin D365 FSCM. <br>
 By leveraging **Microsoft Foundry** and DXC Agent instructions, the agent helps organizations reduce manual effort, improve accuracy, and accelerate period-end close activities.

+### DXC Agent for Bank Reconciliation

 The **DXC Agent for Bank Reconciliation** assists finance teams by:
 - Automatically matching bank statement lines with bank transactions